jonilj/odin-project/landingpage/README.md

 # landing page
 TOP Landing Page Project

-A simple attempt at using flexbox to create the designed as provided in The Odin Project.
+A simple attempt at using flexbox to create the design as provided in The Odin Project.